zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 <article role="article">

-I got involved with the project from someone emailing the hacklab mailing board.
+I got involved with the project from someone emailing the [Hacklab.to](https://www.hacklab.to/) mailing board.
 They were looking for a way to toggle power on a light that ran on mains power.

 I responded back, keen to cut my teeth on my very first electronics contract job!
 It also seemed the perfect opportunity to test out the ESP8266, a WiFi capable microcontroller I had heard about at hacklab but never used myself.

-Over a weekend myself and a TechTAP employee ( @exluto ) put together a proof of concept of the ButtonQ at Hacklab.TO!
+Over a weekend a TechTAP employee, [@exluto](https://youtube.fandom.com/wiki/Exluto), and I put together a (percarious) proof of concept of the ButtonQ at Hacklab.TO!

 </article>